A graph helps to analyse data and can be used to draw a conclusion.

 A lot can be learnt by looking at the shape of a graph.
 The gradient is the slope of the graph.
-When looking at a graph of mass produced against time, the gradient of the graph shows the mass produced per second.
+For example, when looking at a graph of mass produced against time, the gradient of the graph shows the mass produced per second.
 This is the rate of reaction.

 Finding values within the range originally measured is called interpolation.

 To interpolate a graph, read up from the horizontal axes, then across to find the new value.